 It is possible to make cold fire without going into space, check it out:

 Fire, as you’ve seen, can burn at a wide range of temperatures from “cold” to about 9000 degrees Fahrenheit.
-It can’t burn at millions of degrees, however, as that is a process which doesn’t involve any oxidation, so it isn’t technically fire.
+It can’t burn at millions of degrees, however, as that is a process that doesn’t involve any oxidation, so it isn’t technically fire.

 You can get a rough idea of how hot a fire is by looking at the color of the flame, but as we’ve already noted – nearly all fires can cause burns, so, please don’t touch the flames.